 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won’t cost you any extra money, they will help us keep this site up and running AND keep it ad free!
 Please check out our disclosure policy for more details.
 Thank you for your support!

 I have made countless new year resolutions to read the bible in a year.
 Where do I usually start?
 Genesis, it’s the first book of the bible after all.
 While it’s great to get an outlook at how things all began, most of the books after this isn’t chronological.
+Don’t get me wrong, Genesis is an awesome book and is actually a book I love.
+I find books like Numbers and Leviticus harder reads.
 As a non-avid reader of the bible, this is usually a sure-fire way to start feeling overwhelmed and confused, ultimately losing interest.
-If you choose to read chronologically that’s perfectly fine, however, for a beginner, I caution you against it.
+If you choose to read chronologically that’s perfectly fine too.

 I don’t know if you are guilty of this one, but I know I am.
 I will pray to God and say, God, I need a word from you today.
 I then proceed to open the bible and read whichever verse my eyes fall on.
 This isn’t good practice as you don’t get the full picture of what the verse is saying unless you read the entire context the passage is taken from.